Explore how to use layouts and pages in your Nuxt Application

 Pages in Nuxt are Vue single file components that define various views of the application, with automatic routing based on the file structure within the pages directory.

-We can create pages in Nuxt in similar fashion as we did with Layouts, by using nuxi
+We can create pages in Nuxt in similar fashion as we did with Layouts, by using nuxi.
+So we can use the following

 command to generate our first page.